-Rules serve an important purpose and are necessary in many instances.
+Rules serve an important purpose and are most times are necessary.
 But if you’re not careful, you can rule yourself from opportunities.

 It’s time to take control of accepting who you are by getting to know yourself based on factual information.